madfrog54321/ScratchCozmoSDK/README.md

     ```
 7. Plug your phone/tablet into your computer

-*Allowing Cozmo Controller through your firewall allows for other devices to talk to the Cozmo Controller app.*
+*Allowing Python through your firewall allows for other devices to talk to the Cozmo Controller app.*

 #### Want to control Cozmo over the internet?
 Provide your external hostname/ip-address to Cozmo Controller app: